binwiederhier/ntfy/docs/examples.md

     resource: https://ntfy.sh
 ```

-If you need to authenticate to your ntfy resource, try this template below:
+If you need to authenticate to your ntfy resource, define the authentication, username and password as below:

 ```yaml
 notify: